-In the mid-February of this year, a piece of good news came for India.
+In the mid-February of the year 2019, a piece of good news came for India.
 It is something that we may be proud of our country.

 The National Aeronautics and Space Administration (NASA) has found in its research that the earth is greener today than 20 years ago.
 The credit goes to two Asian countries India and China.
 NASA used high-resolution imagery through two satellites that provide very accurate information.

 Good news for green thumbs: The world is a greener place than it was 20 years ago. 🌏 Data from @NASAEarth satellites shows that human activity in China and India dominate this greening of the planet, thanks to tree planting & agriculture.
 Get the data: https://t.co/8LRXR7xcpS pic.twitter.com/UlyXhzA9Uq